 - Choose Event Handler for efficiency and timeliness.
 This is the push method.

-In the case of the Turbot GCP Event Poller, StackDriver is queried for relevant events on a schedule and forwards them to the Turbot router for processing.
+In the case of the Guardrails GCP Event Poller, StackDriver is queried for relevant events on a schedule.
+Events are then based back to Guardrails router for processing.

 Be aware of logging limits and quotas, including: